 Admission to the medical school will be on a competitive basis.
 The higher your GPA and MCAT scores are, the more competitive you are as an applicant.
 Normally the MCAT is required for admission, only two MCAT attempts are allowed, and we will consider the higher total score.
 In case of more than two MCAT sittings, the first two sittings will be considered only.

+*Following the suspension of the MCAT administration in Lebanon, and the announcement by the AAMC that MCAT exams would not be administered in Lebanon before March 2021, the LAU Gilbert and Rose-Marie Chagoury School of Medicine waived the MCAT score in the selection for the 2021-2022 Medicine Year.
+The school used the scores of the cumulative GPA, the core GPA, and interviews in making decisions for admission.
 Going forward, the School of Medicine will continue to monitor the status of MCAT administration and will make decisions regarding admission criteria accordingly.
-Should the MCAT remain suspended, the school will most likely waive it as a requirement for the upcoming cycle (class to begin Med I in the fall of 2022).
+Should the MCAT remain suspended, the school will most likely waive it as a requirement for the coming cycle (class to begin Med I in the fall of 2022).
 Such a decision would be revisited, pending future updates on MCAT testing from the AAMC.

-Additionally, applicants may not take the Pass/No Pass (P/NP) option for any required premedical Core Courses, as of the fall 2020 semester.
+*Applicants may not take the Pass/No Pass (P/NP) option for any required premedical Core Courses, starting with the fall 2020 semester.
 Core Courses that were taken with the P/NP option in the spring or summer 2020 term, and elective courses taken with the P/NP option in any term, will be accepted with the application.
 However, P/NP courses may not exceed 20% of the student’s bachelor’s degree total number of credits.

 Where will clinical practice take place?